elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 Why should we *not* do this?
 Please consider:

-- Adds extra code that application teams have to maintain and account for in their tests.
+- Plugins have to "wire-up" this service in their router and UI app
+- Low-level of discoverability since this logic is hidden in a plugin rather than exposed on the CoreSetup API.
 - Hard for application teams to create an environment to test against to check the screenshot mode rendering of their work.

 As a solution to the drawbacks of extra maintenance and tests needed, the